 What are your kids doing this Summer?
-For many of us Summertime with the kids is a time to enjoy the outdoors, the sunshine and if you’re lucky
+For many of us, Summertime with the kids is a time to enjoy the outdoors, the sunshine, and if you’re lucky the ocean.

 As much as kids love Summer holidays, keeping them busy can be a real chore!
 If you’ve not got the luxury of a Summer camp then it’s up to you as parents to find things for the youngsters to keep busy with.

 Failing that, your kids might spend all their time in front of a computer, tablet, phone, or other screen and research has shown that spending too much time in front of a screen can have a detrimental effect on the health and well-being of children.

 Studies have shown that taking part in nature-based activities helps people who are suffering from mental ill-health and can contribute to a reduction in levels of anxiety, stress, and depression.
 In fact, a daily walk in nature has showed decreased activity in a region of the brain associated with a key factor in depression.

 One in four people is estimated to experience bouts of mental ill-health and it’s on the rise.
 Prescription medication of antidepressants is also at a record high level and the demand for more invasive treatments are also on the rise.
 Health and social care commissioners are examining and commissioning different options for cost-effective services for mental health and one of these options is a daily walk of 90 minutes or more.
 We

 need to learn from the past when kids got excited to spend their time climbing trees and building dens rather than spending hours inside.